-Imperial Valley College is able to offer to our current and alumni students Secure Transcript from Parchment - the secure, electronic way to request and send transcripts.
+Imperial Valley College is able to offer to our current and alumni students Secure Transcript from Credentials - the secure, electronic way to request and send transcripts.
 It's easy to use, it's secure, and it's available 24/7.
-Parchment will deliver your official transcript anywhere you need it to go - other colleges and universities, scholarship funds, employers, even to yourself if you need it.
+Credentials will deliver your official transcript anywhere you need it to go - other colleges and universities, scholarship funds, employers, even to yourself if you need it.
 Instructions for requesting transcripts are available on the College website at www.imperial.edu.
-From the IVC website click on Request Your Transcripts.
-You can also access the Parchment website directly at www.Parchment.com.
+From the IVC website click on For Students, the log-onto Webstar to request your transcripts.